The Negative Space

 The Negative Space is the eighth studio album by 16volt, released on September 14, 2016 by Murder Creek.

 Reception

-Trubie Turner of ReGen awarded the album four out of five stars and said "the album hits hard with a confidence that can only come from years of successfully honing craft and playing to the strengths and signatures that audiences have come to love and expect from 16volt."
+ReGen Magazine awarded the album four out of five stars and said "the album hits hard with a confidence that can only come from years of successfully honing craft and playing to the strengths and signatures that audiences have come to love and expect from 16volt."

 Track listing

 Personnel

 Adapted from the liner notes of The Negative Space.